Symbolism, Imagery, Allegory

 Queen o'er myself: and even now, but now,

 This house, these servants and this same myself

 Are yours, my lord: I give them with this ring;

 Which when you part from, lose, or give away,

 Let it presage the ruin of your love

-OK, fine.
+Okay, fine.
 The ring is a symbol of Portia's love and commitment, and if Bassanio doesn't keep it on his finger, he's in big trouble.
-Bassanio says he's fine with this and promises that "when this ring / Parts from this finger, then parts life from hence" (3.2.7).
-No surprise here – couples have been exchanging rings for centuries.
+Bassanio says he's fine with this and promises that "when this ring / Parts from this finger, then parts life from hence" (3.2.187-188).
+No surprise here—couples have been exchanging rings for centuries.

 Yet this ring also seems to symbolize much more.
-In "Portia's Ring," literary critic Karen Newman notes that, at first, the ring seems to represent Portia's submission to her soon-to-be husband and her willingness to become subservient when she marries (25).
+In "Portia's Ring: Unruly Women and Structures of Exchange in The Merchant of Venice," literary critic Karen Newman notes that, at first, the ring seems to represent Portia's submission to her soon-to-be husband and her willingness to become subservient when she marries (25).
 Note: Legally, in the 16th century, marriage made a man master over his wife and her property, which Portia acknowledges in her big speech.